markgw/uh-nlp2021/docs/week4/index.md

 pcfg = induce_pcfg(Nonterminal("S"), productions)
 ````

-The probabilities are computed in the same way you did
+The probabilities are computed in the same way as you did
 in the previous exercise.

 NLTK's `InsideChartParser` provides a probabilistic version